North Korea Threat: Nuclear War If US, South Korea ‘Fire Even A Single Bullet’

 The back-and-forth between North Korea and the U.S. is nothing new.
 Nor is Pyongyang’s threats to use nuclear weapons against the United States.
 In fact, prior to American and South Korean forces holding their joint military drills (which started on March 13), the DPRK issued a nuclear threat.
 In early March, according to The Independent, North Korea vowed to “mercilessly foil the nuclear war racket of the aggressors with its treasured nuclear sword.”

-North Korea and its leader, Kim Jong-Un, have used the U.S. as its rhetorical punching bag for quite some time, using American ties with South Korea and its military as justification for Pyongyang’s continued hostile military stance and pursuit of a nuclear weapons program.
+North Korea and its leader, Kim Jong-Un, have used the U.S. as a rhetorical punching bag for quite some time, using American ties with South Korea and its military as justification for Pyongyang’s continued hostile military stance and pursuit of a nuclear weapons program.
+And there was no time wasted firing off hostile political rhetoric toward the newly elected Trump administration, not to mention the test launches of several missiles that experts say was North Korea, which relies heavily on China for trade and military support, simply posturing for the new president.

+Last week, North Korea fired off four ballistic missiles that landed in the sea off the coast of Japan.
+Japanese Prime Minister Shinzo Abe announced (per NBC News) that “strong protests” had been lodged with North Korea concerning the “extremely dangerous action,” noting that the launches were a violation of U.N. resolutions.

+Despite all the sabre-rattling, Secretary of State Rex Tillerson presented the United States’ position, firmly stating that escalating tensions need not continue, but the U.S. was determined to see an end to North Korea’s nuclear weapons program.

 [Featured Image by AFP Pool/AP Images]